 First Equitable has advised on a very wide number of schemes in this area and has a wealth of experience providing clients with invaluable advice in making informed decisions around this complex topic.

-The fees charged for this by the Pension Transfer Specialist are payable regardless of whether or not a transfer takes place.
+The fees charged for this by both the Pension Transfer Specialist, and First Equitable, are payable regardless of whether or not a transfer takes place.

 For larger CETV’s above £350,000, the Pension Transfer Specialist charge an additional fee of £250 for each £100,000 or part thereof over £350,000.